stylus/stylus/docs/css-style.md

      body a { color: main-color; &:hover { color: main-hover-color; }}

- There are currently a few exceptions to this rule, since the two styles may be mixed and matched some indentation rules still apply.
-So although not _every_ plain-css stylesheet will work without modification this feature still allows those who prefer css syntax may still utilize the other powerful features provided by Stylus.
+ There are a few caveats to this rule: since the two styles may be mixed and matched, some indentation rules still apply.
+So although not _every_ plain-CSS stylesheet will work with zero modification, this feature allows those who prefer CSS syntax to continue doing so while leveraging Stylus' other powerful features.